 As a Philosophy for Children educator, I am constantly looking for ways to open critical thinking and ethical debate among young people.
 Coming from an unschooling and alternative education background, it was always apparent to me that young children are not only capable of but thrive on challenging, philosophical discourse.
 Kids care passionately about the ethical issues that matter to them; they just need to be offered the encouragement and tools to engage on a practical level.
 That is where I see a need for P4C and humane education – teaching and learning in line with and to support our ethics.

 Imagine if all schools were places for exploration and the realisation of revolutionary ideas.
 Imagine if kids were taught to critically examine everything they are told, to form their own opinions based on evidence and their own ethics, and to defend their positions with sound logical reasoning.
-Imagine if kids were empowered to think for themselves, and to challenge authority, cultural norms, and their peers in thoughtful, reasoned ways.
+Imagine if kids were empowered to think for themselves and to challenge authority, cultural norms, and their peers in thoughtful, reasoned, and respectful ways.

 Imagine if all children were challenged to think and act intersectionally, to study how their privileges and challenges combine to affect how they interact with the world and the opportunities that they have.
 Imagine if all educators challenged themselves to do the same.
 Imagine if school were, as John Dewey envisioned, a microcosm of a democratic society, empowering children to take charge of their learning community and strengthen their growth mindsets by really examining the underpinnings of their setbacks and figuring out how to change that with which they are unsatisfied.

-Imagine if these students went out into the world equipped with the tools and confidence to challenge the injustice of the status quo and actually change society.
-Imagine if every child knew how much they/she/he mattered.
-Imagine if this were combined with and nourished by creative expression and the written word.
-In my classrooms, I assume this vision is the expected reality.
+Imagine: These children go out into the world equipped with the tools and confidence to challenge the injustice of the status quo and actually change society.
+Imagine: Every child knows how much they/she/he matters.
+Imagine: These children never learn to hate.
+These children grow into confident adults who never are inclined to put others down in order to validate themselves.
+Imagine this, combined with and nourished by creative expression and the written word.
+In my classrooms, this vision is my baseline goal.